 The third argument is about rebalancing.
 As I’m removing bonds I will not have any of the rebalancing effects, right?
 Well, although that is true, I do hold a large portion of my portfolio in cash (to save for a real estate deposit).
 Since I want the balance to be 50/50, that cash will function as my rebalancing buffer.
 So for now, I can safely remove bonds from my portfolio.

 Do you guys hold bonds?
-Or are you considering to remove bonds from your investments?
+Or are you considering removing bonds from your investments?